robdy/robdy.io/src/pages/about/index.md

 path: /about
 title: About me
 ---
+My name is Robert Dyjas.
 I'm Microsoft Teams and Skype for Business specialist who also likes to learn `$newThings` in the meantime.

 Current values of `$newThings` for me is `[JavaScript, Web Development, CSS]`.
 It might be subject to change frequently.

+Since the beginning of my career I'm working with Microsoft products.
+I'm mainly focused on communication tools: Teams, Skype for Business and Exchange.

+### Projects

+I've been participating in various non-commercial projects in the past.

 ### Blog